SharonFaith/password-locker/README.md

 * Move contents to folder you desire

 ## Running the app
+*  Ensure you are in the folder where the app is contained
 *  In the terminal input this command: $ chmod +x run.py in the terminal
 *  Then run the main file with: $ ./run.py